Discipline in middle school or high school

 The chairman of the Disciplinary Board shall state the facts.

 The council hears your child.
-You and the person assisting him can also speak if you so request.
+You (if the child is a minor) and the person in charge of assisting him/her may also speak if you so request.

 The President also gave the floor to the following speakers: